flowscripter/docs/design/cli-usage-walkthrough.md

 Flowscripter v1.1.0

 Your version of Flowscripter is out of date!
-The latest version is 1.2.1 You can update by downloading from f10r.org or on the command line via 'f10r self-update'
+The latest version is 1.2.1 You can update by downloading from flowscripter.org or on the command line via 'flowscripter self-update'
 ```

 Possibly followed by (for example):
 ```
-The following plugins are not compatible with the current version and will need to be updated via 'f10r update':
+The following plugins are not compatible with the current version and will need to be updated via 'flowscripter update':

     mxf-model
 ```

-`f10r self-update`
+`flowscripter self-update`

 which returns: